Twinning - Q and A

 The French host family will take you out to interesting places locally, and talk to you (in French or English as you wish) about life in France.

-For the millennial visit, there are processions and sideshows and reenactments and other events to celebrate.
+For the millennial visit in 2018, there were processions and sideshows and reenactments and other events to celebrate.
+For the 2019 visit

 Q: How do we get back?